naninovel/docs/docs/en/guide/custom-actor-implementations.md

     }
 }

-// Create the custom editor, that will used when drawing the affected fields.
+// Create the custom editor that will be used when drawing the affected fields.
-// The script should be inside an `Editor` folder, as it uses `UnityEditor` API.
+// The script should be inside an `Editor` folder, as it uses the `UnityEditor` API.
 [CustomPropertyDrawer(typeof(ExtraLabelAttribute))]
 public class ExtraLabelPropertyDrawer : PropertyDrawer {